ephbaum/EphWordsBlog/src/pages/about.md

 title: "About"
 ---

 I'm Eph Baum.
-I wrote a bit about my name [here](https://github.com/ephbaum/#why-eph-baum) if you're interested (and recently migrated that content to this very blog [here](/posts/why-eph-baum)).
-I'm a software engineer, curmudgeonly gaming "veteran", father, partner, friend, and human trying their best.
+I wrote a bit about myself [here](https://github.com/ephbaum/#why-eph-baum) if you're interested (and recently migrated that content to this very blog [here](/posts/2023/10/2023-10-09-why-eph-baum)).
+I'm a software engineer, curmudgeonly gaming addict, father, friend, and human trying their best.

 I've worn a lot of hats and had many varied experiences.
 I've many interests and passions.